-The net proceeds to the Company from the Offering, after deducting the underwriting discount and estimated expenses of the Offering, are estimated to be approximately \$471.7 million (approximately \$542.4 million if the Underwriters' overallotment options are exercised in full).
-The net proceeds of the Offering are expected to be used by the Company to (a) pay down \$233.0 million of indebtedness under the Unsecured Line of Credit, (b) pay \$52.6 million in connection with the acquisition of Riverfront Plaza, (c) pay \$88.5 million in connection with the acquisition of the Mulligan/Griffin Portfolio (which amount may be reduced upon the election of the sellers of these Properties to receive a greater portion of the purchase price in restricted OP Units), (d) to fund acquisition opportunities currently under contract if the Company's due diligence with respect thereto is catiofactarily 's due diligence with respect thereto is satisfactorily completed and a closing thereon is consummated, and to fund other acquisition opportunities that may arise, (e) fund property developments currently in process, and (f) for general corporate and working capital purposes, including the possible repayment of additional indebtedness and related prepayment penalties (see "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources--Mortgage Indebtedness").
-The outstanding balance under the Unsecured Line of Credit, which as of December 29, 1997 bore interest at a rate equal to LIBOR plus 125 basis points, or 7.125%, was incurred to (i) acquire Newport Office Park, (ii) acquire 100 East Pratt Street, (iii) repay indebtedness incurred in connection with development and acquisition activity prior to the Initial Offering, and (iv) for general corporate purposes.
-This Offering is not contingent upon the consummation of either of the acquisitions described in clauses (b) and (c) above.
+The net proceeds to the Company from the Offering, after deducting the underwriting discount and estimated expenses of the Offering, are estimated to be approximately \$646.7 million (approximately \$743.7 million if the Underwriters' overallotment options are exercised in full).
+The net proceeds of the Offering are expected to be used by the Company to (a) pay down \$300.0 million of indebtedness under the Unsecured Line of Credit, (b) pay \$74.0 million in connection with the acquisition of seven of the nine properties in the Mulligan/Griffin Portfolio (which amount may be reduced upon the election of the sellers of these Properties to receive a greater portion of the purchase price in restricted OP Units), (c) to fund one acquisition opportunity currently under contract if the Company's due diligence with respect thereto is satisfactorily completed and a closing thereon is consummated, and to fund other acquisition opportunities that may arise, (d) fund property developments currently in process, and (e) for general corporate and working capital purposes, including the possible repayment of additional indebtedness and related prepayment penalties (see "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources--Mortgage Indebtedness").
+As of January 22, 1998, of the \$300.0 million outstanding balance under the Unsecured Line of Credit, \$233.0 million bore interest at a rate equal to LIBOR plus 125 basis points, or 7.00% and 67.0 million bore interest at 8.50%, The \$300.0 million outstanding balance under the Unsecured Line of Credit was incurred to (i) acquire Newport Office Park, (ii) acquire 100 East Pratt Street, (iii) acquire Riverfront Plaza, (iv) acquire two of the nine properties in the Mulligan/Griffin Portfolio, (v) repay indebtedness incurred in connection with development and acquisition activity prior to the Initial Offering, and (vi) for general corporate purposes.
+This Offering is not contingent upon the consummation of the acquisitions described in clause (b) above.

-If the Underwriters' overallotment options are exercised in full, the Company expects to use the additional net proceeds (which will be approximately \$70.7 million) for general corporate purposes.
+If the Underwriters' overallotment options are exercised in full, the Company expects to use the additional net proceeds (which will be approximately \$97.0 million) for general corporate purposes.